Brazil–Russia relations: History

-Continuing that path, another Vice-President of Brazil, José Alencar, traveled to Moscow in September 2003, to meet with Russian President Vladimir Putin and his senior cabinet members.
-The two countries signed the Brazil-Russia Military Technology and Transfer Pact, an important agreement in the area of space technology, missile defense, and military weapons transfer.
+Continuing that path, another Vice-President of Brazil, José Alencar, travelled to Moscow in September 2003 to meet with Russian President Vladimir Putin and his senior cabinet members.
+The two countries signed the Brazil-Russia Military Technology and Transfer Pact, an important agreement in the area of space technology, missile defence, and military weapons transfer.

-In response to an invitation made by then Brazilian President Luiz Inácio Lula da Silva, Vladimir Putin made a state visit to Brazil on November 22, 2004, being the first visit of a Russian President in the history of bilateral relations, when the "Technological Alliance" was celebrated between the two countries.
-On October 18, 2005, during a state visit of President Lula to Moscow, the two heads of state signed the bilateral Brazil-Russia Strategic Alliance, as well as an agreement that made it possible for the Brazilian Space Agency to send the first Brazilian astronaut, Marcos Pontes, into space aboard Soyuz TMA-8.
+In response to an invitation made by then Brazilian President Luiz Inácio Lula da Silva, Vladimir Putin made a state visit to Brazil on 22 November 2004, being the first visit of a Russian President in the history of bilateral relations, when the "Technological Alliance" was celebrated between the two countries.
+On 18 October 2005, during a state visit of President Lula to Moscow, the two heads of state signed the bilateral Brazil-Russia Strategic Alliance, as well as an agreement that made it possible for the Brazilian Space Agency to send the first Brazilian astronaut, Marcos Pontes, into space aboard Soyuz TMA-8.

 In 2006, Russian Foreign Minister Sergei Lavrov visited Brazil, when the Memorandum of Understanding for the Establishment of a Mechanism for Political Dialogue and Cooperation between Mercosur and the Russian Federation was signed.
-On November 26, 2008, during a state visit of then President Dmitry Medvedev to Brazil, the two countries signed agreements on visa exemption, and cooperation in the aerospace, nuclear and defense industries.
+On 26 November 2008, during a state visit of then President Dmitry Medvedev to Brazil, the two countries signed agreements on visa exemption, and cooperation in the aerospace, nuclear and defence industries.

 The second BRIC summit was held in Brasília, following the first in Russia.

 In 2012 President Dilma Rousseff visited Russia.
 The following year, 185 years were completed since the establishment of diplomatic relations between Russia and Brazil.
 On this occasion the Russian Foreign Minister and his Brazilian counterpart exchanged messages of congratulations, emphasizing coincidence of positions in the international arena and importance of future development of cooperation.
 Both countries advocate observance of human rights, democratic values, respect for national sovereignty, primacy of international law, reform of institutes of global economic and financial governance, and consolidation of the central role of the United Nations Security Council.

 In 2014 the President of Russia, Vladimir Putin, visited Brazil to participate in the VI BRICS Summit.
 The following year the Brazilian President, Dilma Rousseff, participated in the VII BRICS Summit in Ufá.

 In 2017 the President of Brazil, Michel Temer, paid a visit to Russia.
 A series of acts were signed, including: